jovotech/jovo-framework/jovo-integrations/jovo-nlu-luis/README.md

 # Microsoft LUIS NLU Integration

+> To view this page on the Jovo website, visit https://www.jovo.tech/marketplace/jovo-nlu-luis

 Learn how to use Microsoft LUIS as NLU (Natural Language Understanding) integration with the Jovo Framework.

 ## Installation